vorth/vzome-sharing/g4g/14/gift.md

   <img src="https://vorth.github.io/vzome-sharing/2022/04/02/12-50-51-short-purple-more-tip-batch/short-purple-more-tip-batch.png" />
 </vzome-viewer>

+The final design offers an ideal friction fit, so Aaron again printed enough for the gift exchange.

 There are many other ways to take advantage of 3D printing to extend Zometool.
 For example, the long R3 red struts are no longer manufactured, and indeed the molds were lost in a flood.
 Aaron asked me for a design,
 so I created this one,
-which lies flat on the print bed, and also requires no antiprism in the middle.
+which lies flat on the print bed and also requires no antiprism in the middle.
 The pentagonal tips are the same ones used for purple struts, of course.